ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ## Non-database services
 {: #nondatabaseservices}

 IBM Cloud offers a selection of non-database [services](https://{DomainName}/catalog), these are both IBM services and 3rd party service.
-When planning for multi-region architecture, you need to understand how services like Watson services and App ID can work in a multi-region setup.
+When planning for multi-region architecture, you need to understand how services like Watson services can work in a multi-region setup.

-#### Watson Assistant
+### {{site.data.keyword.conversationfull}}

-A platform that allows developers and non-technical users to collaborate on building conversational AI-powered assistants.
-The Watson Assistant service comes with a powerful visual dialog editor where you can import and export workspaces.
-A workspace contains intents, entities and dialog, it's the there things that creates the ChatBot conversion.
-You can read more on Watson Assistant [here](https://{DomainName}/docs/services/assistant/index.html#about).
+[{{site.data.keyword.conversationfull}}](https://{DomainName}/docs/services/assistant/index.html#about) is a platform that allows developers and non-technical users to collaborate on building conversational AI-powered assistants.

-Focus point: How to configure and use a service like Watson Assistant in a multi-region app.

-#### Watson Assistant in multi-region architecture
+An assistant is a cognitive bot that you can customize for your business needs, and deploy across multiple channels to bring help to your customers where and when they need it.
+The assistant includes one or many skills.
+A dialog skill contains the training data and logic that enables an assistant to help your customers.

-It's important to note that Watson Assistant V1 is stateless.
-Watson assistant delivers 99.5% uptime, but still, for highly available applications across multiple regions, you may even want to have multiple instances of this services across regions.
-In the active/passive use case for example, you would be required to set up an instance of the Watson Assistant in both regions and manually import and export workspaces between regions in an event of downtime of the active region.
+It's important to note that {{site.data.keyword.conversationshort}} V1 is stateless. {{site.data.keyword.conversationshort}} delivers 99.5% uptime, but still, for highly available applications across multiple regions, you may even want to have multiple instances of this services across regions.

-If you wish you run an active/active use case, you could have both regions using one instance of the Watson Assistant service, and an event where the healthy region is down then export the workspace and import it into the second region where you have the second Watson Assistant service created.
-You can learn more on Watson Assistant [here](https://{DomainName}/docs/services/assistant/getting-started.html).

-#### Import and export services data between regions

-Watson Assistant comes with tooling allowing you to export an existing workspace that contains the intents, entities, and dialog in which everything you need, the exported workspace can then be reimported into another Watson Assistant service in a different region.
-More on Watson Assistant can be found [here](https://{DomainName}/docs/services/assistant/getting-started.html#getting-started).
+Once you have created instances in multiple locations, use the tooling {{site.data.keyword.conversationshort}} to export, from one instance, an existing workspace, including intents, entities, and dialog.
+Then import this workspace in other locations.

 ## Related content